Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Introduction

 Although significant progress has been made in developing the non-equilibrium Green's function method since the seminal paper \cite{keldysh-65}, its primary application until recently has been limited to dissipationless systems \cite{arseev-15,kamenev-23b}.
 In particular, the previous development neglects particle exchange processes between the external environment (henceforth referred to as the ``bath") and the non-equilibrium system comprising leads and device, that makes the total system to be open-like \cite{breuer-02}.

-It is worth noting that phenomenologically approaches for describing the effect of incoherent interactions within devices on the quantum transport have been previously proposed.
-In particular, for modeling phase-breaking electron scattering processes within the Landauer-Büttiker framework \cite{landauer-57,landauer-70,buttiker-86a}, which describes a specific case of non-equilibrium problems with coherent carrier propagation, additional fictitious Fermi reservoirs (the so-called Büttiker `probes') were introduced into the transport scheme \cite{buttiker-86b}.
+It is worth noting that phenomenological approaches for describing the effect of incoherent interactions within devices on the quantum transport have been previously proposed.
+In particular, for modeling phase-breaking electron scattering processes within the Landauer-B?ttiker framework \cite{landauer-57,landauer-70,buttiker-86a}, which describes a specific case of non-equilibrium problems with coherent carrier propagation, additional fictitious Fermi reservoirs (the so-called B?ttiker `probes') were introduced into the transport scheme \cite{buttiker-86b}.
 These `probes' carry zero net current while exchanging particles with the device.

 Since energy loss represents a ubiquitous phenomenon, extending the non-equilibrium Green's function formalism to dissipative processes constitutes an important theoretical challenge.
 The significance of this task has grown substantially in recent decades due to technological advances in cold atom systems and the consequent expanded possibilities for controlled dissipation engineering \cite{corman-19}.
 A major obstacle in solving this problem lies in properly accounting for the non-unitary evolution of the density matrix for the combined system (the device and the reservoirs) induced by bath interactions.
 In general Markovian case, this dynamics is governed by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation \cite{gorini-76,lindblad-76}.
+The effects of non-Markovianity on the density matrix dynamics, which can be relevant for experiments, are also actively discussed \cite{rivas-14,breuer-16,devega-17,zhang-25b}.